mqnfred/mammos/design.md

 on.
 The stage2 itself is in charge of loading the kernel and jumping there, ending the boot process.

+### stage 1

+Here is a clear and exhaustive list of all things done by the first stage.

     - Entering unreal mode with segment register %es, which will be used by stage2 when copying kernel above 1MB in physical memory.